Abey627/weather-data-platform/README.md

 docker-compose exec backend bash
 ```

-For a complete list of available commands, please refer to the [Docker Commands Reference](./docs/docker-commands.md).
+For a complete list of available commands, please refer to the [Command Reference](./docs/reference/commands.md).

 ## Environment Configuration